johnwcowan/pdp8x/fpp.md

    Set FY to FBASE + the 11 least significant bits of IR.
    Set FG to 0.

- * If the page bit is 1
+ * Otherwise,
-   and the double-word bit (bit 0x0200) is 0, this is a single-word instruction.
+   if the double-word bit (the 0x0200 bit of IR) is 0, then this is a single-word instruction: set FY to 0.
-   Set FOPX to the 0x00F0 bits of FIR.
-   Set FIDX to the 0x000F bits of FIR.
-   Set FY to 0.

- * If the page bit is 1 and the double-word bit is 1, this is a double-word instruction.
+   But if the double-word bit is 1, then this is a double-word instruction: set FY to M[PC+1] and set FPC to FPC + 1.
+   In either case,
-   Set FOPX to the 0x00F0 bits of FIR.
-   Set FIDX to the 0x000F bits of FIR.
+   set FG to the 0x0400 bit of IR, set FOPX to the 0x00F0 bits of FIR, and set FIDX to the 0x000F bits of FIR,
-   Set FY to M[FPC+1].
-   Set FPC to FPC + 1, ignoring any overflow.

  * Set FPC to FPC + 1, ignoring any overflow.

  * If FPC is greater than H, set PC to 0.

 ## Memory references

+**Needs correction from here down.**

 Unlike the PDP-8/X, the FPP-8/X has very few instructions that do not reference memory, so